hashicorp/terraform-website/content/source/docs/cloud/vcs/index.html.md

 - [Azure DevOps Server](./azure-devops-server.html)
 - [Azure DevOps Services](./azure-devops-services.html)

--> **Note:** Alternately, you can skip the OAuth configuration process and authenticate with a personal access token.
+-> **Note:** Alternatively, you can skip the OAuth configuration process and authenticate with a personal access token.
 This requires using Terraform Cloud's API.
 For details, see [the OAuth Clients API page](../api/oauth-clients.html).

 ## Viewing events